texas-egads/EGaDS-OpenGL-StarterKit/README.md

 ```cpp
 glfwInit();
 ```
 So how **GLFW** works is it creates an **OpenGL** context, but we need to provide it with some information.
-This done using **Window Hints** Let's give it some!
+This done using **Window Hints**.
+Let's give it some!
 ```cpp
 glfwWindowHint(GLFW_CONTEXT_VERSION_MAJOR, 3);
 glfwWindowHint(GLFW_CONTEXT_VERSION_MINOR, 3);
 glfwWindowHint(GLFW_OPENGL_PROFILE, GLFW_OPENGL_CORE_PROFILE);
 ```
-What this does is provide the version of our **GLFW** context and specify our **OpenGL** context.
-Now what we can do is create a **GLFWwindow*** pointer for our window!
+What we are doing here is providing the version of our **GLFW** context and specifying our **OpenGL** context.
+From here let's create a **GLFWwindow*** pointer for our window!
 ```cpp
 GLFWwindow* window = glfwCreateWindow(800, 800, "EGaDS OpenGL Starter Kit", NULL, NULL);
 ```
 `glfwCreateWindow()` Takes in several parameters that define your typical application window.
-You might be familiar with some of these settings in your everyday desktop application use!
+You might be familiar with some of these settings in your everyday use of desktop applications!
 - **Width**: This specifies the width of the window in pixels.

 - **Height**: This specifies the height of the window in pixels.